tallinn1960/contest/README.md

 # Note
-In developing this repo, it was found that Criterion produces unreliable results if the functions tested have a runtime in the range of µs or lower.
+In developing this repo, it was found that Criterion produces unreliable results if the functions tested have a runtime in the range of a few µs or lower.
-To get reliable results consistent on all platforms one needs to increase the dataset input size (assuming that runtime depends on it) to take the execution time of one function call near or into the range of ms.
+To get reliable results consistent on all platforms one needs to increase the dataset input size (assuming that runtime depends on it) to take the execution time of one function call near or into the range of about 100 µs or higher.
+This may as well depend on the machine you are using for testing.
+But no implementation has a built-in limit for input dataset size and should work with all sizes, as long as no `i32` sum overflow happens.

 # Acknowledgements